 The temperature inside the cavern is constant at around 8°C (46.4°F), while humidity can exceed 90%.

-We end up walking over 1500 steps/small terraces.
-Some of us worry of our not-so-young joints and how they'll take the climb.
-In reality, we soon discover the itinerary is very feasible because the steps are not up and down like a staircase, and many steps allow more than one step at a time and alternate with natural, flat stretches over the route.
-What we do find is necessary is a woolen sweater and lightweight hiking shoes or at least with good rubber soles for traction in the humid environment.
+We ended up walking over 1500 steps/small terraces.
+Some of us worried thatour not-so-young" joints miht not make the climb.
+In reality, we soon discovered the itinerary is very feasible because the steps include several flat stretches over the route.
+What we did find was necessity a woolen sweater and lightweight hiking shoes, or at least with good rubber soles, for traction in the humid environment.

-The entrance today comes from an old mine access and harmonized so well with the exterior that when the guide calls it "artificial", you have to look it over several times to be convinced.
-Along the entrance ramp, three watertight doors are spaced to avoid contact between the inside atmosphere and the outside, which could create incredible rushing winds.
+The entrance was from an old mine access and harmonized so well with the exterior that when the guide calls it "artificial", you have to look it over several times to be convinced.
+Along the entrance ramp there are three watertight doors to avoid contact between the inside atmosphere and the outside, which could create incredible rushing winds.

 The path begins and right away you're left gaping in amazement at your surroundings.
 Beyond a massive stalagmite, called "The Gendarme" for its position guarding the cave, you start the descent.